Attempt to expedite ethics probe of Minnesota state senator charged with burglary fails on tie vote

 ST. PAUL, Minn. -- A Republican attempt to expedite an ethics investigation of a Democratic Minnesota state senator who's facing a felony burglary charge failed on a tie vote Wednesday.

+Mitchell was charged Tuesday with one count of first-degree burglary and released after a day in jail.

-Mitchell's arrest has already complicated the remainder of the 2024 legislative session because Senate Democrats hold just a one-seat majority, making her vote critical for passing disputed legislation.
-Republican leaders have called on her to resign.
-But Democratic Majority Leader Erin Murphy, of St. Paul, told reporters that Mitchell will be allowed to vote remotely.
+Mitchell's arrest has complicated the remainder of the 2024 legislative session because Senate Democrats hold just a one-seat majority.
+Senate Republican Minority Leader Mark Johnson, of East Grand Forks, who has called on Mitchell to resign, said several major bills in the pipeline are likely to be dependent on her vote.

+Democratic Majority Leader Erin Murphy, of St. Paul, told reporters that Mitchell, who is from Woodbury, will be allowed to vote remotely as the legislative and legal process plays out.
+Because of the turmoil, however, Democratic leaders put several bills on hold that were due for floor votes Wednesday and Thursday.

-According to the criminal complaint, Mitchell told police she broke into her stepmother’s home because her stepmother refused to give her items of sentimental value from her late father, including his ashes.
-Her attorney said the dispute arose out of a “fractured relationship” between the two that has been aggravated by age-related issues.
+Her attorney said Mitchell's dispute with her stepmother arose out of a “fractured relationship” between the two that has been aggravated by age-related issues.
 In a Facebook post, Mitchell denied stealing.
+Her attorney has advised her not to resign.

 Senate Republicans filed an ethics complaint against Mitchell before the Senate convened Wednesday, then forced a vote on a motion to immediately launch the investigation and consideration of her expulsion.
-Under normal Senate rules, it could take 30 days just to start the process, which would delay any action until after the legislative session.
+Under normal Senate rules, it could take 30 days just to start the process, which would delay any action until after the legislative session, which must end by May 20.

 “Senators must be held to the highest standard of ethical conduct," GOP Sen. Eric Lucero, of St. Michael, told his colleagues.
 "Public trust has been violated.
 We must have a swift examination of this serious felony charge to ensure the integrity of this institution and the state of Minnesota is upheld.”